Kruptein/PlanarAlly/README.md

 The map/token/dm/fow layer are selectable to do things in as a DM, players can only do things on the tokens layer.

-The grid layer is currently always on _(to be changed TM)_.
+The grid layer is by default always on, this can be disabled in the server options.
 More info about the grid is below.

 The FOW layer is a vision control layer, the DM can use the FOW tool to quickly hide or reveal areas to players or use the dedicated FOW layer to do more extensive vision stuff (see the FOW chapter).